rmorla/http2-sidechannel/README.md

 ```

 A directory called ``firefox-1`` should appear inside the ``test`` directory.
 Check if the output matches the files inside the ``test_output`` directory.

+You can try yourself with your own .pcap files (for instance, ``mycapture.pcap``), as long as you supply the corresponding pre-master secrets inside ``mycapture.log``.